DeclanChidlow/vale.rocks/src/posts/hacker-news.md

 Under a thread about Paul Graham's then-recent essay 'The Equity Equation', user sanj replied to a comment by user cperciva with, 'Did you win the Putnam?', a reference to a [prestigious mathematics competition](https://maa.org/putnam/), to which cperciva in turn replied, 'Yes, I did.'.
 Paul Graham chimed in to say, 'That has to be the comeback of all time.'.

 My own Hacker News claim to fame is that I successfully [made a post on Hacker News that got negative points](/micros/20260512-0652).
 This is notable, as top-level posts cannot usually be downvoted.
 As aforementioned, only comments can be downvoted and the option is restricted behind a karma threshold.
-I am still unsure how this occurred.
+Apparently it was due to the [exploitation of a race condition](https://news.ycombinator.com/item?id=48114191) when rapidly upvoting and unvoting.

 ## Miscellaneous